Rällinge statuette: Other theories

-The archeologist Kristján Eldjárn wrote that the Rällinge statuette might not be an image of a mythological figure but a gaming piece.
+The archaeologist Kristján Eldjárn wrote that the Rällinge statuette might not be an image of a mythological figure but a gaming piece.
 Because of similarities in age and design, Eldjárn wrote that it "seems doubtless" that it belongs to the same artistic tradition as the Eyrarland statue from Iceland.
 The latter is often assumed to be a representation of the god Thor, but also resembles a smaller Icelandic whalebone figure, found in a grave in Baldursheimur together with black and white gaming pieces and a die.
 Eldjárn suggested that the statuettes are king pieces from hnefatafl game sets.
 Another suggestion came from the philologist Lotte Motz, who wrote that the statuettes from Eyrarland, Baldursheimur and Rällinge could represent musicians.
 She wrote that the Rällinge statuette probably depicts a flute player, and compared it to images of "phallic flutists" from other regions.